 - Payments to an employee or official of the State of Tennessee (exceptions exist – contact the Commission for details)

-Arts Education Teacher Training grants do not require a dollar for dollar match; however, applicants are strongly encouraged to match the grant as much as possible to strengthen the competitiveness of the application.
-In-kind contributions cannot be used for matching purposes but will strengthen the application.
+Arts Education Teacher Training grants do not require a dollar for dollar match; however, applicants are asked to show a match in the application as part of the Entire Project Budget, if applicable.
+In-kind contributions cannot be used for matching purposes but may strengthen the application.
 In the space provided for in-kind contributions, show the monetary value of services and supplies donated to the program free of charge.
-Grant funds cannot be used to support full-time employee salaries, but the percentage of the employee’s salary devoted to the project/program may be used as a cash match.
+Grant funds cannot be used to support full-time employee salaries, but the percentage of the employee’s salary devoted to the project/program may be shown as a cash match.

 Advisory panels reviewing grant applications for this program use the following evaluation criteria citing evidence that the: